 - International Patients

-Doctors trained in neurosurgery, cerebrovascular diseases and neurological critical care, neuroradiology, and physical medicine and rehabilitation diagnose and treat subarachnoid hemorrhage at Mayo Clinic in Minnesota.
+Doctors trained in neurosurgery, cerebrovascular diseases and neurological critical care, neuroradiology, and physical medicine and rehabilitation diagnose and treat subarachnoid hemorrhage at Mayo Clinic.

 - U.S. Patients